newville/pyshortcuts/README.md

 pip install pyshortcuts
 ```

-On Windows, pyshortcuts requires the pywin32 package.
-This should be installed
+On Windows, pyshortcuts requires the pywin32 package and will be installed
-automatically with either of the above install methods.
+automatically if needed.

 In order to use the pyshortcut GUI, the wxPython package is required.